Body-camera video shows officer kneeling on man for five minutes before he dies

 “The police killed my brother in the same manner that they killed George Floyd,” Gerardo Gonzalez told reporters Tuesday.

 Mario Gonzalez’s death came a day before a jury convicted former Minneapolis police officer Derek Chauvin of murder in Floyd’s death during an arrest last year.
-For nine minutes and 29 seconds, Chauvin pressed his knee into Floyd’s back as Floyd begged for his life.
+For 9 minutes 29 seconds, Chauvin pressed his knee into Floyd’s neck and back as Floyd begged for his life.

-In Alameda, just east of San Francisco, three officers who were involved in the attempted arrest of Gonzalez have been placed on paid administrative leave while officials investigate the incident.
-The county sheriff’s department, the local district attorney’s office and a law firm — Renne Public Law Group — are probing Gonzalez’s death.
+In Alameda, just east of San Francisco, three officers who were involved in the attempted arrest of Gonzalez have been placed on paid administrative leave while the incident is investigated.
+City officials identified the officers Wednesday as James Fisher, Cameron Leahy and Eric McKinley.

+The county sheriff’s department, the local district attorney’s office and a law firm — Renne Public Law Group — are looking into Gonzalez’s death.

-Gerardo Gonzalez said officers had “murdered” his brother, the Mercury News reported.
+Gerardo Gonzalez said officers had “murdered” his brother, whom he described as a kind and funny man who cared for his younger brother with disabilities and had a 4-year-old son.

-“Last Monday, the Alameda Police Department said that Mario died in police custody due to medical complications,” Gerardo Gonzalez said, according to the newspaper.
+“Last Monday, the Alameda Police Department said that Mario died in police custody due to medical complications,” Gerardo Gonzalez told reporters.
 “Yesterday, my family and I saw the footage, and we know what really happened.”

+The officers “took a minuscule event and made it fatal,” Gerardo Gonzalez added.
+He called for a thorough investigation of the incident.

+Michael Haddad, an attorney for the Gonzalez family, said the officers should have been able to put handcuffs on Gonzalez without pinning him to the ground.

+“There didn’t seem to be any need to jump to handcuff him,” Haddad said Wednesday.
+“He wasn’t threatening.
+And then when they did decide to handcuff him, they didn’t do it professionally or competently.”

 Police released audio of two calls from people.
-The first caller says Gonzalez was loitering in his front yard, “kind of talking to himself.”
+The first caller says a man was loitering in the caller’s front yard, “kind of talking to himself.”
 “He’s not doing anything wrong; he’s just scaring my wife,” the caller tells a dispatcher.

-The second caller says the person is in a park and seemingly trying to break security tags off alcohol bottles in Walgreens baskets.
+The second caller says the person was in a park and seemingly trying to break security tags off alcohol bottles in Walgreens shopping baskets.

-An officer who responds to the intersection of Oak and Powell streets finds Gonzalez standing next to what appears to be two shopping baskets of alcohol bottles, the body-camera footage shows.
+An officer who responds to the intersection of Oak and Powell streets finds Gonzalez standing next to what appears to be two shopping baskets containing alcohol bottles, the body-camera footage shows.
 The officer, who introduces himself as “Officer McKinley,” repeatedly asks Gonzalez if he feels all right and if he has any desire to hurt himself or anyone else.

-Gonzalez, who appears disoriented, responds that he feels fine but says he doesn’t “know what’s going on” and comments vaguely that “something happened over there.”
+Gonzalez, who appears disoriented, says that he feels fine but that he doesn’t “know what’s going on” and comments vaguely that “something happened over there.”
 He and the officer talk for a few minutes and Gonzalez identifies himself by his first name, the video shows.

+At one point, the officer asks into his radio if someone can check whether a nearby Walgreens store has reported any thefts that day.

-The officer then says he’s “concerned about this open container and everything.”
+The officer then tells Gonzalez that he’s “concerned about this open container and everything.”

-The officer asks Gonzalez for his ID and says that if he can’t provide one, then police are “going to have to take you.”
+The officer asks Gonzalez for his ID and says if he can’t provide one, then police are “going to have to take you.”
 Several seconds later, two officers guide Gonzalez onto the sidewalk and try to hold his hands behind his back.

 Gonzalez hangs his head limply while muttering, the video shows.
 The officers repeatedly tell him not to resist.

-Then Gonzalez falls to the ground as he and the officers struggle, the video shows.
-One officer presses his arm and knee into Gonzalez’s back to hold him down.
+Then the officers wrestle Gonzalez to the ground as they struggle, the video shows.
+One officer presses his arm and knee into Gonzalez’s back as the other officer helps hold him down.

 Gonzalez repeatedly groans loudly and breathes heavily while an officer asks him questions about himself in an apparent attempt to keep him engaged, the video shows.
 An officer says aloud that they’re going to keep Gonzalez on the ground until they get a wrap, a device with Kevlar wires and hooks meant to help police detain people who are not complying with commands.